-Rebate and Reward Credit Cards ~ Real Deal or a Rip-Off?
+Rebate and Reward Credit Cards - Deal or Rip-Off?

 According to a survey by the Federal Reserve Bank of Boston, about 60 percent of all credit card holders have a reward card.
 Consumers also said rewards were the second-most important reason for choosing a specific card, behind no annual fees and ahead of a lower interest rate.
 Even more surprising (or really maybe not that surprising) is that one-third of consumers choose which card to use in order to maximize card rewards.